n5¶

 URL syntax¶

-after the n5 URL scheme is currently
+Specifying an additional/path/ after the n5 URL scheme is currently

-equivalent to including it in the base-kvstore-url/
+equivalent to including it in the base-kvstore-url/, but may be

 preferred for distinguishing the root of an N5 hierarchy from the path within